bi-sdal/workshop/README.md

- Introduction
-Lesson Material used during the [Data Science for the Public Good Program][2] at the [Social and Decision Analytics Laboratory][1].
+Schedule & Lesson Material for the [Data Science for the Public Good Program][2] at the [Social and Decision Analytics Laboratory][1].

 > The Data Science for the Public Good program teaches student fellows